-• Install the radiator cap.
+• Tighten the radiator shroud bolts securely.

 Coolant Change

 The coolant should be changed to ensure long engine life, if necessary.

 - Wait for the engine to cool completely. - Situate the motorcycle perpendicular to the ground until the radiator cap is level to the ground. - Remove the radiator cap in two steps. - Drain the coolant from the engine and radiator in the following way. - Place a container under the coolant drain bolt on the water pump cover and remove the drain bolt.